Alberta Jobs for Citizenship and Immigration Officers

 Competencies and Personality Traits

-- The use of sound judgment and common sense
+- Sound discretion and common sense

 - Compatibility in social interactions